robert-create/causalml/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name:
 about: Create a report to help us improve
 title: ''
 labels: bug
-assignees: ''
+assignees: 'Machine Learning for Causal Inference from Observational Data'

 ---